UPDATED: Coronavirus In Connecticut — FAQs, Resources

-As of April 5, there were a total of 5,675 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
-One thousand and thirty-three people have been hospitalized, and 189 residents have died.
+As of April 6, there were a total of 6,906 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
+One thousand, two hundred and twenty-one people have been hospitalized, and 206 residents have died.

 Gov. Ned Lamont released state models showing that the virus will peak in Fairfield County in late April, followed by New Haven County several weeks later.